Garston to St Albans walk

 - In 180 metres, when this road comes to an end, continue straight on.
 In 15 metres you go through a tunnel under the M1 Motorway.
 At the other end of the tunnel, take the tarmac fork up to your left, your direction 70°, steadily uphill, through a woodland strip.

-- Ignore ways off and in 400 metres, you pass the Old Fox pub on your left-hand side and keep on the tarmac road.
+- Ignore ways off and in 400 metres, you pass what used to be the Old Fox pub on your left-hand side (permanently closed) and keep on the tarmac road.
 50 metres beyond the pub, fork left on a signposted public footpath, with a plaque sign for Bricket Wood Common on your right, your direction 10°.

 - In 70 metres cross a gravel drive, keeping ahead past cottages on your left-hand side and then go slightly to the right of a gated driveway.
 After a further 40 metres, you pass through a metal barrier to continue straight along a tarmac lane, with a thatched cottage and pond on your left-hand side.